NCFM Medical Student Rotations

 - Letter from medical school verifying coverage of sponsoring institution's liability insurance at a minimum of $1 million per claim and $3 million aggregate

-- Due to the fact that medical student space is limited and the program is committed to assisting Colorado with its health workforce needs, students who apply to this program should have the potential to be resident physicians in the State of Colorado.
+- Students who apply to this program should have the potential to be resident physicians in the State of Colorado.
 This means the student could potentially become a licensed physician in Colorado by their second year of postgraduate training.
 Please visit the Colorado State Board of Medical Examiners web page for further information.

 - Scheduling the rotation